-Oregon moves over 80 percent of production out of state, with half of that heading overseas.
+Oregon sends over 80 percent of agriculture and processed food production out-of-state, with half of that heading overseas.
 Oregon exports underscore the importance of a reliable and affordable transportation infrastructure and energy resources to move products from "here to there."